prof7bit/TorChat/README.markdown

 =====================================================
-There has been an ugly bug in the Debian and Ubuntu versions of TorChat (the ones from their repositories, not the original .deb file from here).
-This bug has finally been fixed on Fri, 22 Jun 2012.
-Please update & upgrade (using synptic or apt-get) to get these updated packages.
+There has been an ugly bug in the Debian and Ubuntu versions of TorChat (the ones from their repositories, not the original .deb file from here) that would have broadcasted the local alias you gave to a buddy to that buddy in the version message.
+This bug has finally been fixed on 22 Jun 2012.
+Please update & upgrade (using synaptic or apt-get) to get these updated packages.
 The fixed packages are

   Oneiric: 0.9.9.534-1ubuntu0.1
   Precise: 0.9.9.550-2~build0.12.04.1